 Sir Douglas Flint CBE

 In June 2006 Mr Flint was honoured with a CBE and in June 2018 was awarded a Knighthood, both awards in recognition of his services to the finance industry.

 Prof Martin Gore PhD FRCP CBE

-Awarded a CBE in 2016 for services to oncology, Martin is a Consultant Medical Oncologist and Professor of Cancer Medicine at The Royal Marsden with special interests in melanoma, kidney cancers and ovarian cancers, and the development of novel therapies for treating them.
+Awarded a CBE in 2016 for services to oncology, Martin is a Consultant Medical Oncologist and Professor of Cancer Medicine at The Royal Marsden.
+Martin has special interests in melanoma, kidney cancers and ovarian cancers, and the development of novel therapies for treating them.

 Martin is a commissioner at the Commission on Human Medicines at the Medicines & Healthcare Products Regulatory Agency, chairing their Oncology & Haematology Expert Advisory Group.
 He is also a member of the Oncology Scientific Advisory Group at the European Medicines Agency.